 Initiatives for Alternate Development Models

 The fact that GDP is not a good proxy of people’s well-being or status of human life is not a hidden secret.
-The only reason GDP has remained popular as yardstick of progress is its simplicity and that it suits the interests of people who rule the world today.
+The only reason GDP has remained popular as a yardstick of progress is its simplicity and that it suits the interests of people who rule the world today.
 However, today their interests are at odds with rest of humanity which is troubled by climate change disasters and ever increasing gap between the richest few and rest of the people.
-More and more people are realizing that ever increasing GDP is only increasing consumption without meaningful enhancement in people’s sense of well-being.
+More and more people are realizing that ever-increasing GDP is only increasing consumption without meaningful enhancement in people’s sense of well-being.

 The Human Development Approach (UNDP)